fadeoutsoftware/WASDI/docs/LibsConcepts.rst

 The world is full of different possibilities and environments and we do not want to introduce a new one.
 We think that every one should concentrate to obtain the result not to learn a new tool.
 So WASDI libraries are designed to be intalled and used in every environment.

-In `python <https://pypi.org/project/wasdi/>` you can use:
+In `python <https://pypi.org/project/wasdi/>`_ you can use:

 .. code-block:: python

     pip install wasdi

-In `IDL <https://www.wasdi.net/idlwasdilib.zip>` or `Matlab/Octave <https://www.wasdi.net/matlabwasdilib.zip>`, just donwload the lib files and save on your computer.
+In `IDL <https://www.wasdi.net/idlwasdilib.zip>`_ or `Matlab/Octave <https://www.wasdi.net/matlabwasdilib.zip>`_, just donwload the lib files and save on your computer.

-For `Java <https://www.wasdi.net/javawasdilib.zip>`, just download and link our jar to you project.
+For `Java <https://www.wasdi.net/javawasdilib.zip>`_, just download and link our jar to your project.

-All the `WASDI libraries are Open Source <https://github.com/fadeoutsoftware/WASDI/tree/master/libraries>`.
+All the `WASDI libraries are Open Source <https://github.com/fadeoutsoftware/WASDI/tree/master/libraries>`_.

 Main Goals